postmanlabs/labs-docs/src/pages/docs/integrations/datadog.md

 ## Configuring Postman Monitors

-1. In the [Integrations](https://go.postman.co/workspaces) page, find Datadog in the list of Postman’s 3rd party integrations.
+1. In the [Integrations](https://go.postman.co/workspaces) page, find Datadog in the list of Postman’s third party integrations.

     [![datadog integrations page](https://assets.postman.com/postman-docs/integrations_datadog2.png)](https://assets.postman.com/postman-docs/integrations_datadog2.png)

 1. Click the **View Details** button to see information about Datadog and how it can provide real-time alerting based on the results of your Postman monitors.

-    You also can click the **Configured Integrations** tab to set up other integrations, view available integrations for Datadog, or view all integrations.
+    You can also click the **Configured Integrations** tab to set up other integrations, view available integrations for Datadog, or view all integrations.

     [![datadog integrations page](https://assets.postman.com/postman-docs/WS-datadog-config.png)](https://assets.postman.com/postman-docs/WS-datadog-config.png)